By Amanda Padgett on | No Comments

 This is essential and is the virtual address for your photography business.
 Choose a domain that is not only simple for potential clients to remember and spell, but also works well to showcase your business.
 Be aware, if you are looking for a dot.com domain you might need to be a little more creative or look for alternative domain options such as .co or .net.

 Your hosting can also be set up using simple and affordable online hosting companies such as SiteGround or any other online hosting group that is cost effective and reliable.

-In this step, you can also run a keyword search in Google Keyword Planner to find out the suitable keywords for your photography business and which words rank higher than others so that when you write the text for your website you include relevant keywords.
+In this step, you can also run a keyword search in Google Keyword Planner to find suitable keywords for your photography business and figure out which words rank higher than others.
+When you write the text for your website, make sure to include those relevant keywords.

-Your website will evolve and grow over time, however, there are some essential elements when you are in the setup phase that you should be aware of.
-Most importantly make sure your contact details are easy to spot, and you have a great portfolio of your work so that your target audience feel compelled to book your photography services and lots of photography work flocks your way.
+Your photography website will continue to evolve and grow over time, however, these are the essential elements that you need to be aware of and complete during the set up phase.
+Also, make sure to include a portfolio of your best photos so your target audience feel compelled to book with you and lots of photography work heads your way.